maawoo/sentinel-2-grid-fgb/README.md

 ```
 ogr2ogr -f "Flatgeobuf" -explodecollections -skipfailures out.fgb in.kml`
 ```
-(Thanks for the hint in [this discussion](https://github.com/flatgeobuf/flatgeobuf/discussions/262))
+(Thanks for the advice in [this discussion](https://github.com/flatgeobuf/flatgeobuf/discussions/262))

 The output file was then imported in QGIS and only the polygon features exported to a separate Flatgeobuf file, without any attribute except of "Name".